langenhagen/reposet/README.md

 Disable colored output via command line argument.

-Add a command line argument / configuration option `-w/--wait-for-fix` that pauses the program upon error and lets the user continue with the failed repo.

 ## Contributing
 Work on your stuff locally, branch, commit and modify to your heart's content.